erikdubois/Arc-Theme-Colora/README.md

 Each time I run these scripts, I added a name of the colour behind it

     Arc to Arc-Sun
-    Arc-Dark to Arc-Dark-Sun
+    Arc-Dark to Arc-Sun-Dark
-    Arc-Darker to Arc-Darker-Sun
+    Arc-Darker to Arc-Sun-Darker

 Sun is just the name of the colour.
 You can choose any name.